glamrock/cryptocat/README.md

 ## Target Platforms
 ##### Google Chrome: `src/chrome/`
-Run `make chrome` to build a Google Chrome-loadable .zip extension.
+Run `make chrome` to build a Google Chrome-loadable .zip extension (or just .zip the directory.)
 ##### Mozilla Firefox: `src/firefox/`
-Run `make firefox` to build a Mozilla Firefox-loadable .xpi extension.
+Run `make firefox` to build a Mozilla Firefox-loadable .xpi extension (or just .zip the directory and change the extension to .xpi.)
 ##### Apple Safari: `src/cryptocat.safariplugin/`
 Apple's model makes an automated build process difficult.